Skip to content

 A single image block carries exactly one source — url XOR inline.
 The discriminator is the type field on the source itself.

 A user message MAY mix text and image blocks freely.
+An assistant message MAY contain thinking and redacted-thinking blocks (per §3.1.4 / §3.1.5) alongside text blocks when the provider mapping surfaces them; thinking blocks SHOULD precede text blocks in an assistant message's content sequence, matching the order providers emit them.
+Implementations MUST preserve the emitted block order on round-trip.
 The wire format preserves block order; providers vary in whether they treat block order as semantically meaningful (e.g., "image appearing before its describing text" vs. "image after"), so application code SHOULD construct the block sequence in the order it wants the model to perceive it.

 A content-block sequence MUST NOT be empty (per the §3 per-role constraint).
 A content-block sequence consisting entirely of text blocks is valid (and is the multi-text-block shape some applications prefer for prompt-composition reasons).